rcghpge/version-cv/README.md

 ## ⚡ Setup

-This project uses [Pixi](https://prefix.dev/pixi) to manage environments and dependencies.
+This project is built with [Pixi](https://pixi.sh/latest/) to manage environments and dependencies.

 ```bash
 # Install Pixi if not already installed